 One, managed services are becoming an increasingly strategic component for organisations as they transition from test environments to shift more mission-critical workloads into the cloud.
-Two, the growth of IoT platforms, containers, DevOps, and Big Data is expected to open up new opportunities for managed service providers during the forecast period.
+Two, the growth of IoT platforms, Blockchain, containers, DevOps, and Big Data is expected to open up new opportunities for managed service providers during the forecast period.

 The expected value of MSPs is no longer defined just by conventional metrics such as cost reduction, between 25-45%, or enhanced operational efficiency, between 25-45%.
 As clients shift more strategic functions over to their managed services partners, the emphasis is now on outcome-based partnerships.